selvinor/selvin-subscription-client/README.md

 # BLOOMS SUBSCRIPTION SERVICE

-This app enables a user to send flowers to to a recipient at a residence or business on a recurring schedule.
+This app enables a user to send flowers to to a recipient at a residence or business according to a schedule.

 Users are presented with a choice of three different sizes of floral arrangements representing small, medium and large.